bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 python3 /pipeline/MetaPro.py -c $config -s $read1 -o $output --tutorial rRNA
 ```

-instead, we have provided you with the results.
+Instead, we have provided you with the results.
 ```
 mouse1_run/rRNA_filter/final_results
 ```

-Here, we only remove a few thousand reads than map to rRNA, but in some datasets rRNA may represent up to 80% of the sequenced reads.
+Here, we only remove a few thousand reads that map to rRNA, but in some datasets rRNA may represent up to 80% of the sequenced reads.

 <!-- ***Question 6: How many rRNA sequences were identified?
 How many reads are now remaining?*** -->